agostini01/rms-norm-exercise/README.md

 - the access pattern leading to low l2 hit ratio (less than 50%)
 - the effect of block size and avaialable registers per thread which affects occupancy
 - NCU reports up to 1.87x possible speedup if we better utilize the SMs
-- NCU reports up to 1.26x possible speedup if we leverage spacial locality during global access
+- NCU reports up to 1.26x possible speedup if we leverage spatial locality during global access

 ## Thought Process